RRemelgado/README_data/rsMove/example_3.md

-### Understanding Movement with Directional Sampling
+### Directional Analysis of Environmental Change

 <br>

 <p align="justify">
 As an animals moves through the landscape it experiences changing environmental conditions and decides on its next steps based on this knowledge.
-In order to capture these environmental changes we developed <i>spaceDirSample</i> and <i>timeDirSample</i>.
+In order to capture these environmental changes we developed <i>spaceDir()</i> and <i>timeDir()</i>.
 In this example we will present the aplicability of these two functions and try to demonstrate when to use one or the other.
 For this purpose, as done in the example <a href="https://github.com/RRemelgado/README_data/blob/master/rsMove/example_2.md">"Tracking land cover changes in space and time"</a>, we will use data from one individual recorded in 2013-08-02 over Radofzell, Germany (Figure 1).
 So, when should we use each function?
 See the examples below.
 </p>

 <br>